neuralmagic/deepsparse/integrations/haystack/README.md

 ### DeepSparseDensePassageRetriever ###
 This class implements Haystack's `DensePassageRetriever` class with DeepSparse inference using two instances of the  `EmbeddingExtractionPipeline` with shared context.
 This node takes `query_model_path` and `passage_model_path` as arguments and produces document and query embeddings using their respective models.

+Dense passage retrieval requires biencoder models to use.
+For more support, contact support@neuralmagic.com.

 ``` python3
 from haystack.document_stores import InMemoryDocumentStore
 from haystack.pipelines import DocumentSearchPipeline